SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Reimu overall damage output is decreased.
  - Reimu skill requires more meter to use.
  - Reimu Ex bullet speed and acceleration is decreased.
+ - Reimu spell card bullet speed and acceleration is decreased.
  - Sanae unfocused/focus shot and C1 damage outpot increased.
  - Aunn overall damage output is increased.
  - Nazrin overall damage output is increased.